dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 s.empty();  // false
 ```

-You can get the first element in a selection using `.node`:
+You can get the first HTML/SVG element in a selection using `.node`:

 ```js
 s.node();  // <circle r="10"></circle>
 ```

+D>The `.node` method returns a DOM element.
+This is a JavaScript object that represents an HTML or SVG element in the document.

 Finally you can get an array containing all the elements using `.nodes`: